Fellowships By Category

 This award carries a monetary value of $80,000 and covers the cost of tuition and living expenses during a two-year master’s program at Sciences Po in France, and is awarded each year to one American student who exemplifies the core values embodied by its name-sake: excellence, leadership, multiculturalism, and high achievement.

-Advisor: Emily Hunt | Emails: ehunt5@nd.edu | Process Start Date: 6/1
+Advisor: Emily Hunt | Email: ehunt5@nd.edu | Process Start Date: 8/1

 Marshall Scholarship^

 For rising seniors, seniors, and recent alumni.
 Funds postgraduate degree(s) anywhere in the UK.
 Apply in spring/summer.
 Requires university endorsement.
+Anyone interested in applying for endorsement must submit their endorsement materials by July 15th.
+Additional information will be provided after you complete the interest form.

-Advisor: Emily Hunt | Emails: ehunt5@nd.edu | Process Start Date: Dependent on Nomination Submission
+Advisor: Emily Hunt | Email: ehunt5@nd.edu | Process Start Date: June 4

 Rhodes Scholarship at Oxford University*^

 For rising seniors, seniors, and recent alumni.
 Funds degree(s) at Oxford University.
 Apply in spring/summer.
 Requires university endorsement.
+Anyone interested in applying for endorsement must participate in the summer workshop series, which is still in the planning process.
+Email Elise if interested.

-Advisor: Elise Rudt | Emails: erudt@nd.edu | Process Start Date: Dependent on Nomination Submission
+Advisor: Elise Rudt-Moorthy | Email: erudt@nd.edu | Process Start Date: June 4

 Schwarzman Scholars Program at Tsinghua University*^